 But think of it like this...
 People are flexible and constantly changing.
 Similarly, websites are human products aimed at other humans - so they have to be equally as fluid to keep up with how we all change.
 In fact, websites change really fast!
 You wouldn’t see the same website designs now that you saw, say, 5 years ago.
 Let alone ones like this, that were cutting edge at the time:

 A lot of people assume that creating a website is a linear process that has a beginning, middle and an end.
 In reality, websites require more of a loop/ongoing process.
-The difference is that some websites need to ‘rotate’ faster in order to gain or retain traffic and conversions.
+The difference is that some websites need to ‘rotate’ faster to gain or retain traffic and conversions.

 Once you have a new website, that doesn't mean you're done forever.
 At some point, it's going to need to be updated again.
 Who knows, maybe in 5 years we'll all be expecting virtual reality elements during our web browsing.